xervice/xervice/README.md

     * With debug exceptions will be displayed in your browser
 * Development module for generating autocomplete
 * Preconfigured console command
+* Webpack frontend with bootstrap
+* Example Module with Controller and example bootstrap templates

 Installation